 After you describe the situation, talk about your specific responsibilities and what your role was.
 It’s important that the interviewer gets an understanding of your task.

 Then, talk about the actions you took to resolve the challenges you were facing.
-Provide the interviewer with a step by step description of what actions you took.
+Provide the interviewer with a step-by-step description of what actions you took.

 Finally, talk about the outcomes of your actions.
 Make sure to take credit for your behavior that led to the result.
 Here you answer questions such as What happened?
 What did you accomplish?
 Also, provide the interviewer with information about what you learned from the situation.
 Make sure to focus on positive results and positive learning experiences.

-Below you will find some examples to adaptability questions.
+Below you will find some examples of adaptability questions.
 The examples are already written in STAR format so that you can clearly see how you can structure your answers.
 However, these are ‘general’ examples.
-Do not forget to structure your own answers in a way that includes enough detail to convince the interviewer that you’re the right person for the job!
+Do not forget to structure your answers in a way that includes enough detail to convince the interviewer that you’re the right person for the job!

 First, we discuss the adaptability question ‘Give me an example of a time you had to adapt to a change in the workplace.’